Council to decide whether to give city centre beer garden the go ahead

 The al-fresco dining area would be open from 8am to 9pm daily between March and October, would be constantly staffed and would, rather than being an extension of the bar, be for pub customers who have ordered food.

-The city centre pub already has an outdoor seating license for the area directly outside, a license it has previously been challenged on by opticians Moss and Leakey, which is based opposite the pub.
+The city centre pub already has an outdoor seating licence for the area directly outside, a licence it has previously been challenged on by opticians Moss and Leakey, which is based opposite the pub.

 In his bid, Mr Cutter said since the city council made improvements to the cobbled area off Orford Hill, it had remained "largely unused".

 He said: "We have worked closely with the local city centre sergeant, planning and highways, and believe that this unique opportunity (I believe it is the first of its type in Norwich) will make this new venture a gateway to promote Timber Hill, and the diverse businesses we have."

 Mr Cutter said he was aware some local traders had concerns about the application, but said: "Many traders have approached me and told me what 'a fantastic idea this is!'
 I agree.
 It [does not] benefit my business or long standing reputation to make this area uncontrolled, or a nuisance to the wider general public."

 Referencing Moss and Leakey's objection in particular, he said it was "disappointing" and added: "We have proved quite conclusively that we have never actually caused any nuisance."